Post

 Let’s look at an example:

 extracts the date property and converts it into a JavaScript Date, which is used for comparison.
 This returns the most recent date (maximum).
-But what we need is the object with the most recent date, not just the most recent date.
+However, what we need is the object with the most recent date, not just the most recent date.
 We can use d3.maxIndex to retrieve the index of the object with the most recent date.

 Let’s look at an example:

 To create an axis for numeric values with D3, you need to know the extent of the data along that axis.
 Extent means the minimum and maximum values. d3.extent returns an array with these values.
-It not only works with numeric values but with any values that have a natural sort order.
+It works not only with numeric values but with any values that have a natural sort order.

 d3.range

-As the floating_point_range example shows, with d3.range you can run into the pitfalls of binary floating point math.
+As the floatingPointRange example shows, with d3.range you can run into pitfalls of binary floating-point math.
 You can fix this issue with Number.toFixed:

-And finally, if you try to create a range that causes an infinite loop, like the infinite_loop_range, d3.range returns an empty array.
+Finally, if you try to create a range that would cause an infinite loop, like the infiniteLoopRange, d3.range returns an empty array.

 d3.ticks

-d3.ticks generates an array of nicely-rounded numbers inside an interval [start, stop].
+d3.ticks generates an array of nicely rounded numbers inside an interval [start, stop].
 You have to pass in three arguments:

 count is the number of ticks you are aiming for.
-But there is no guarantee that you will get this number.
+However, there is no guarantee that you will get this number.
 As the example below shows, you may get more or fewer ticks.
 The only thing that matters to d3.ticks is that the ticks are nicely rounded and inside [start, stop]. start and stop can be part of the ticks.

 JavaScript Array methods

-The d3-array documentation points out that you should master JavaScript's built-in Array methods. d3-array complements them but does not replace them.
-You cannot do data visualization with JavaScript without knowing built-in Array methods like the back of your hand.
+The d3-array documentation points out that you should master JavaScript’s built-in Array methods. d3-array complements them but does not replace them.
+You cannot do data visualization with JavaScript without knowing the built-in Array methods like the back of your hand.